Skip to main content

 Secret from environment

-Secrets can also be passed using files (shown below) or from command output:
+Secrets can also be passed from host files via the file provider (shown below) or from host command output via the cmd provider:

 Secret from file